Tartary

 The active use of the toponym (place name) can be traced from the 13th to the 19th centuries.
 In European sources, Tartary became the most common name for Central Asia that had no connection with the real polities or ethnic groups of the region; until the 19th century, European knowledge of the area remained extremely scarce and fragmentary.
-In modern English-speaking tradition, the region formerly known as Tartary is usually called Inner or Central Eurasia.
+In modern English-speaking tradition, the region formerly known as Tartary is usually called Inner Asia or Central Eurasia.
 Much of this area consists of arid plains, the main nomadic population of which in the past was engaged in animal husbandry.

-Ignorance surrounding Tartary's use as a place name has spawned conspiracy theories including ideas of a "hidden past" and "mud floods".
-Such theories assert that Tartary (or "Tartaria") was a lost civilization with advanced technology and culture.
+Ignorance surrounding Tartary's use as a place name has spawned pseudohistoric conspiracy theories including ideas of a "hidden past" and "mud floods".
+Such theories assert that Tartary (or the "Tartarian Empire") was a lost civilization with advanced technology and culture.
 This ignores the well-documented history of Asia, which Tartary refers to.
-In the present day, the Tartary region covers a region spanning from central Afghanistan to northern Kazakhstan, as well as areas in present Mongolia, China and the Russian Far East in "Chinese Tartary".
+In the present day, the Tartary region spans from central Afghanistan to northern Kazakhstan, as well as areas in present Mongolia, China, and the Russian Far East in "Chinese Tartary".

 Geography and history

-Knowledge of Manchuria, Siberia and Central Asia in Europe prior to the 18th century was limited.
-The entire area was known simply as "Tartary" and its inhabitants "Tartars".
+Knowledge of Manchuria, Siberia, and Central Asia in Europe before the 18th century was limited.
+The entire area was known simply as "Tartary" and its inhabitants as "Tartars".
 In the early modern period, as understanding of the geography increased, Europeans began to subdivide Tartary into sections with prefixes denoting the name of the ruling power or the geographical location.
-Thus, Siberia was Great Tartary or Russian Tartary, the Crimean Khanate was Little Tartary, Manchuria was Chinese Tartary, and western Central Asia (prior to becoming Russian Central Asia) was known as Independent Tartary.
-By the seventeenth century, however, largely under the influence of Catholic missionary writings, the word "Tartar" came to refer to the Manchus and the lands they ruled as "Tartary".
+Thus, Siberia was Great Tartary or Russian Tartary, the Crimean Khanate was Little Tartary, Manchuria was Chinese Tartary, and western Central Asia (before becoming Russian Central Asia) was known as Independent Tartary.
+But by the 17th century, largely under the influence of Catholic missionary writings, the word "Tartar" came to refer to the Manchu people and "Tartary" to the lands they ruled.

-European opinions of the area were often negative, and reflected the legacy of the Mongol invasions that originated from this region.
+European opinions of the area were often unfavorable, and reflected the legacy of the Mongol invasions that originated from the region.
 The term originated in the wake of the widespread devastation spread by the Mongol Empire.
 The adding of an extra "r" to "Tatar" was suggestive of Tartarus, a Hell-like realm in Greek mythology.
-In the 18th century, conceptions of Siberia or Tartary and its inhabitants as "barbarous" by Enlightenment-era writers tied into contemporary concepts of civilization, savagery and racism.
+In the 18th century, conceptions of Siberia or Tartary and its inhabitants as "barbarous" by Enlightenment-era writers tied into contemporary concepts of civilization, savagery, and racism.

-More positive opinions were also expressed by Europeans.
-Some saw Tartary as a possible source of spiritual knowledge lacking in contemporary European society.
-In Five Years of Theosophy, edited by the Theosophist and scholar G.R.S.
-Mead, the polymath and "seer" Emanuel Swedenborg is quoted as having advised, "Seek for the Lost Word among the hierophants of Tartary, China, and Tibet."
+But some Europeans saw Tartary as a possible source of spiritual knowledge lacking in contemporary European society.
+Theosophist writer Tallapragada Subba Row quotes Emanuel Swedenborg as having advised, "Seek for the Lost Word among the hierophants of Tartary, China, and Tibet."